 This may seem unbelievable, but Damian Kevitt lived it.
 On a regular Sunday morning bike ride in February 2013, a driver struck him and never stopped -- dragging him nearly a quarter mile under the car, from the streets onto and down the freeway.
-Fortunately (and almost unbelievably), he survived.
+Fortunately, and unbelievably, he survived.
 In the process, he lost his right leg and gained a new mission: to use what happened to him to help save the lives of others by making the streets safer for all road users.
-In January 2014, he founded Streets Are For Everyone (SAFE), a 501(c)3 non-profit organization to accomplish that mission.
+In January 2014, he founded Streets Are For Everyone (SAFE), a non-profit organization to accomplish that mission.

 Creativity and Change Through Public Service Announcements (PSAs)